trang1618/treeheatr-manuscript/manuscript.md

 By default, *treeheatr* automatically performs clustering when organizing the heatmap.
 To order the features, clustering is run separately on the two groups of features, continuous and categorical, across all samples (including the outcome label, unless `clust_target = FALSE`).
-To order the samples, clustering is run on samples within each terminal node of all features.
+To order the samples, clustering is run on samples within each leaf node of all features.
 *treeheatr* uses the `daisy()` function in the [*cluster*](https://cran.r-project.org/web/packages/cluster/) R package with the Gower metric [@doi:10.2307/2528823] to compute dissimilarity in both continuous and nominal categorical feature types.
 We note that, while there is no definitive guideline for proper weighting of features of different types, the goal of the clustering step is to improve our interpretability of the tree-based model and not to make precise inference about each cluster.
 Therefore, *treeheatr* does not draw dendrograms and allows for the inclusion of outcome labels in clustering the samples.

 In a visualization, it is difficult to strike the balance between enhancing understanding and overloading information.
-We believe showing a heatmap at the terminal node space provides additional information of the data in an elegant way that is not overwhelming and may even simplify the model's interpretation.
+We believe showing a heatmap at the leaf node space provides additional information of the data in an elegant way that is not overwhelming and may even simplify the model's interpretation.
 We left it for the user to decide what type of information to be displayed at the inner nodes via different *geom* objects (e.g., `geom_node_plot`, `geom_edge_label`, etc.) in the *ggparty* package.
 For example, one may choose to show the [distribution](https://github.com/martin-borkovec/ggparty/wiki/1-Motivating-Example) of the features and how they split the samples at these decision nodes, or each feature's corresponding Bonferroni-adjusted *P* values computed in the conditional tree algorithm [@doi:10.1198/106186006X133933].